Is this topic for you?

-- Infection with human immunodeficiency virus (HIV), which can be passed to the fetus during vaginal delivery.footnote 2
+- Some cases of human immunodeficiency virus (HIV), which can be passed to the fetus during vaginal delivery.footnote 2

 Many caesarean deliveries are planned ahead of time for women who have had a caesarean in the past.
-Medical reasons for a planned repeat caesarean may include:
+Reasons for a planned repeat caesarean may include:

-- Factors that increase the risk of uterine rupture during labour, such as having a vertical scar, triplets or more, or a very large fetus thought to weigh 4 kg (9 lb) to 4.5 kg (10 lb) or more.
+- Factors that increase the risk of uterine rupture during labour, such as having a vertical scar, triplets or more, or a baby thought to be very large.
 For more information, see the topic Vaginal Birth After Caesarean (VBAC).

 - No access to constant medical supervision by a caesarean-trained doctor during active labour, or no available facilities for an emergency caesarean.

 - Pregnancy: Should I Try Vaginal Birth After a Past C-Section (VBAC)?